Skip to main content

 info

 Step 4.
-Attach volume to the new instance
+Attach volume with created instance

 Step 5.
-Mount the attached volume from the instance
+Mount volume from instance

-2. Check the attached volume:
+2. Check the volume.

-Check device connection
+Check device attachment

 lsblk